Willard Straight Hall: 1969 building takeover

 In the 1968–69 school year, the university judicial system was the center of a controversy in connection with the disciplining of African-American students who had engaged in a protest.
 It was also directly related to the burning of a cross on the lawn of the Wari House, the dormitory for African-American women on campus.
 (Ithaca police reportedly suspected, but never proved, that the cross was burned by members of the campus Afro-American Society as a pretext for further protest).
 As racial tensions escalated, some African-American students demanded amnesty for the accused protesters as well as the establishment of an Africana Studies center.
 On April 19, 1969, some of them occupied Willard Straight Hall, ejecting parents who were visiting for "Parents Weekend" from the hotel rooms on the upper floors.
 Subsequently, white students from Delta Upsilon fraternity unsuccessfully attempted to retake the building by force.
 Some of the occupying students left the building and returned with firearms in case of a further attack.
-Then the Students for a Democratic Society (SDS) led by C. David Burak formed a protective cordon outside the building.